gudwin/botbuilder-unit/README.md

 # Configuration

-## Script level

-The Script is just an array with simple objects (at this version) where every item represents a message in conversation between user and the bot.
-The Library supposes that first message **always be** from user.
-That issue will be fixed in future fixes.

-### Script Messages
+## Script Messages

-There are three message types supported, they identified by attribute:
- - **user**, for sending messages to bot
+As already mentioned, all steps are divided into groups of activities, each step is key-value object.
+Each activity defines a set of unique keys.
+So, the Library differentiates steps key used in a step configuration.

+Each key represents a concrete action.
+Some keys could used together, in one step.
+If key name marked as **standalone**, that means the key always alone in a step.
+It is not possible to mix key of different activities.

+Full list of supported step attributes:

+* Bot Response Validation. :

- - **bot**, to specify an expected message from bot
+  * **bot**:(string|filter) -  message text, received from bot;
- - **session**, to manipulate session and startup dialog
+  * **suggestedActions**: array - validates suggestedActions of received message ;
+  * **attachmentLayout**: string - used to identify layout, a way how attachments ordered and displayed.
+Usually one of _list_ or _carousel_.
+  * **attachments**: array - each item represents an attachment, meta-data and content;
- - ***endConversation**, to specify that conversation will be finished
+  * standalone ***endConversation**: null, use it to specify that conversation will be finished;
- - **typing**, to specify if you want to validate that [typing indicator](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-send-typing-indicator) sent
+  * standalone **typing**: null, use it, if you want to validate that [typing indicator](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-send-typing-indicator) sent;

+* Input from User:

+  * **user**: (string|filter) text message or instance of Botbuilder.Message

+* Session Management:

+ * **session** (object|filter) - used to set value of session or to validate it (see examples below);

- - **dialog**, sets current dialog for bot instance, could be used together with **args** option
+ * **dialog**, sets current dialog for bot instance, could be used together with **args** option
- - **args**, set default arguments for bot instance, could be used together with **dialog** option
+ * **args**, set default arguments for bot instance, could be used together with **dialog** option

 ### User Messages